Right to shelter and assignment to a centre

 Applicants without access to the reception network often endure months of homelessness.
 Many sleep on the streets, relying on sleeping bags, mattresses, and blankets provided by humanitarian organisations and concerned citizens, who also distribute food and warm drinks.
 Between 2022 and 2025, several informal tent camps and squats emerged in Brussels, with a particularly high-profile wave of squats in 2023 that attracted significant media attention.[23]

-To address the reception crisis, in 2022 the federal government allocated funding for 2,000 additional places within the Brussels Region’s homeless shelter network, a measure commonly known as ‘the Brussels Deal’.[29]
+To address the shortage of reception places, in 2022 the federal government allocated funding for 2,000 places within the Brussels Capital Region’s homeless shelter network, a measure commonly known as ‘the Brussels Deal’ (discussed above).[24]
 The government claims that applicants unable to secure Fedasil accommodation should be able to find shelter within this system.
-However, in practice, this measure does not provide a solution for all applicants in need of reception.
-Apart from issues with the accessibility of these places – persons should register for this homelessness accommodation themselves through systems that contain high thresholds for them, such as calling a registration hotline in a language they do not master or registering online while not all of the applicants can easily use such online systems – there is still a large shortage of places for all destitute asylum applicants.
-The places are open to everyone in need of accommodation, applicants for international protection are not given priority.
-Throughout 2023 and 2024, the shelter network operated at full capacity, requiring the implementation of a waiting list for this network as well.
+However, in practice, as stated above, this measure does not provide a solution for all applicants in need of reception.
+These places are difficult to access.
+People must register for homelessness accommodation themselves.
+The registration systems often have high barriers.
+For example, people may need to call a hotline in a language they do not speak well.
+Others must register online, even though not everyone can easily use digital systems.
+In addition to these barriers, there is also a serious shortage of places.
+There are not enough places for all destitute applicants.
+In addition, these places are open to everyone in need of accommodation, so applicants for international protection are not given priority.
+Throughout 2025, the shelter network operated at full capacity, requiring the implementation of a waiting list for this network as well.
 Because multiple humanitarian organisations manage the shelters, waiting times vary, as does the length of stay, which can range from a single night to several weeks.
-For example, ngo Belrefugees provides accommodation for 28 days and had an average waiting time of four to six weeks.
-Throughout 2024 between 1,500 and 1,900 people were registered on the Belrefugees waiting list.[30]
+For example, NGO Belrefugees provides accommodation for 28 days and had an average waiting time of 16 to 24 days.
 Samusocial on the other hand provides accommodation for one night which is only accessible through an online platform or a telephone hotline.
-Samusocial states that only one third of the single men requesting a place to sleep receives a positive answer.[31]
+Samusocial states that only one third of the single men requesting a place to sleep receives a positive answer.[25]
 Regardless of the organisation providing shelter, once the maximum stay is reached, individuals must leave the network and re-register on the waiting list to access the homeless shelter network again.
-The ngo Vluchtelingenwerk Vlaanderen, in the context of its field work providing legal information to applicants having been denied reception, very regularly encounters applicants who have tried to applied for homelessness accommodation for days or even weeks, without success.[32]
+The ngo Vluchtelingenwerk Vlaanderen, in the context of its field work providing legal information to applicants having been denied reception, very regularly encounters applicants who have tried to apply for homelessness accommodation for days or even weeks, without success.[26]
 Consequently, applicants denied Fedasil accommodation face a high risk of destitution unless they can secure housing on their own.
-In December 2024, all the organisations managing these shelters issued a press release condemning this situation.[33]
-They highlighted their growing struggle to provide housing solutions, even for families with children.
-Since May 2023, they have also published four dashboards detailing the reception crisis’s impact on humanitarian organisations in Brussels as well as the impact on destitute applicants.[34]
+In September 2025, Samusocial published a press release.
+In this statement, they explained that they had begun refusing shelter to single women.
+They stated this decision was a result of federal migration policy.[27]
+Since May 2023, several humanitarian NGO’s publish an overview of the non-reception policy.
+The latest version was released in April 2026 and covers the period between June and December 2025.[28]

 Access to legal assistance and information

-The reception crisis has severely hindered access to legal assistance for applicants sleeping rough.
+The shortage of reception places has severely hindered access to legal assistance for applicants sleeping rough.
 After the registration of their application, single men are automatically left on the streets without any information about their rights – including the right to legal assistance – nor any practical indications on accessing the legal assistance they are entitled to.
 As a result, they are unable to challenge the violation of their right to a reception place.
-Most applicants lack information on the course of the asylum procedure.
+Most applicants lack information on the course of the procedure for international protection.
 This can result in missing their first interview, potentially leading to the closure of their procedure.
-Many go to their interviews uninformed and unprepared.
-Although the presence of a lawyer is allowed during interviews of the CGRS, many do not have a lawyer by the time they are invited for this interview and they go without the legal assistance they are entitled to.
+Many go to their interview uninformed and unprepared.

 Several NGO’s try to mitigate this issue by providing legal information and ensuring access to lawyers to victims of the reception crisis.
-SISA, the social and administrative information service of the NGO BelRefugees, has been providing legal information and assistance to migrants living in precarious situations for a long time and continues to do so in the context of the reception crisis.
-Whereas SISA is accessible for all persons living in precarious situations and having questions about migration, the share of applicants of international protection among the total amount of visitors was on average 83% in 2024.[40]
+SISA, the social and administrative information service of the NGO BelRefugees, has been providing legal information and assistance to migrants living in precarious situations for a long time and continues to do so in the context of the shortage reception places.
+Whereas SISA is accessible for all persons living in precarious situations and having questions about migration, the share of applicants of international protection among the total amount of visitors was on average 76% in 2025.[33]
 In April 2022, a legal helpdesk was set up by the NGO Vluchtelingenwerk Vlaanderen, a consortium of law firms and the Bureau of legal aid of Brussels (Barreau de Bruxelles).
-In this ‘first line’ helpdesk, volunteers provide information about the asylum procedure to applicants without access to a reception place, help them with registering on Fedasil’s waiting list and finding their way to emergency accommodation and other humanitarian services.
-Through this helpdesk, a ‘second line’ lawyer is appointed for further legal support in their asylum procedure.
+In this ‘first-line’ helpdesk, volunteers provide information about the procedure for international protection to applicants without access to a reception place, help them with registering on Fedasil’s waiting list and finding their way to emergency accommodation and other humanitarian services.
+Through this helpdesk, a ‘second-line’ lawyer is appointed for further legal support in their asylum procedure.
 To this purpose, a collaboration has been set up with different bureaus of legal aid in Gent, Antwerp, Leuven, Limburg and Brussels, so as to ensure the swift designation of a lawyer.
-Between April 2022 and March 2025, 10,499 individual applicants came to the legal helpdesk.[41]
+Between April 2022 and March 2025, 12,083 individual applicants came to the legal helpdesk.[34]
+Between July and December 2025, the helpdesk received 4,014 visitors.[35]
+The demand for shelter is their most pressing concern, with 488 visitors stating that they were homeless at the time of their visit.
+These were mainly people who had only just lodged an application for international protection and had not yet gained access to the Fedasil shelter network.
+More than a quarter of homeless visitors are also unaware of the waiting list for shelter, so the Legal Helpdesk assists with registration on the waiting list.

-In September 2023, Fedasil has reopened their Info Point, an information centre where applicants for international protection, migrants in transit and undocumented persons can get information about the asylum procedure, medical aid, legal advice etc.[42] Although the Info Point does not serve as a point of access to reception for those excluded in the context of the reception crisis, it can provide this group with information and help them, for example, to fill out the medical requisitorium that allows them to get medical costs reimbursed (see Health care).
-In its first year, the Infopunt received nearly 11,500 visitors, the vast majority of whom were isolated men.
-Palestinians made up 36% of the total.
-More than 8,000 visitors were asylum seekers seeking information about accommodation.[43]
+In September 2023, Fedasil reopened their Info Point, an information centre where applicants for international protection, migrants in transit and undocumented persons can get information about the asylum procedure, medical aid, legal advice etc.[36] Although the Info Point does not serve as a point of access to reception for those excluded in the context of the reception crisis, it can provide this group with information and help them, for example, to fill out the medical requisitorium that allows them to get medical costs reimbursed (see Health care).
+In 2025, the Info Point welcomed 10,945 visitors.
+79% are single men, and of the total amount of visitors 87% have an ongoing asylum procedure.
+On average, half of the visitors indicated that they were sleeping rough.[37]
+The most common questions concern shelter, assistance with medical care, and legal aid.[38]

 Legal proceedings

 In the past two years, multiple legal procedures have been initiated to force the Belgian government to respect the international and national obligation to provide reception to people asking for international protection.
-In individual procedures initiated by lawyers of applicants being denied reception, Fedasil has been condemned at least 10,407 times by Labour Courts for violation of the right to reception.[44]
-Similarly, the European Court of Human rights (ECtHR) has indicated more than 2,284 interim measures to the Belgian state, ordering to provide shelter to the persons involved.[45]
-A consortium of NGO’s has also initiated several collective procedures, asking Belgian courts to condemn the violation of the right to reception and the right to asylum.[46]
+In individual procedures initiated by lawyers of applicants being denied reception, Fedasil has been condemned at least 11,030 times by Labour Courts for violation of the right to reception.[39]
+Similarly, the European Court of Human rights (ECtHR) has indicated 2,286 interim measures to the Belgian state, ordering to provide shelter to the persons involved.
+On 13 March 2026, 5 of these interim measures were still active.[40]
+A consortium of NGO’s has also initiated several collective procedures, asking Belgian courts to condemn the violation of the right to reception and the right to asylum.[41]

 From the early stage of the reception crisis, lawyers started legal procedures to challenge the violation of the right to reception of their clients, often through ‘unilateral request’ (non-contradictory procedure in extreme urgency) lodged before the presidents of the Labour courts.
 In many of these cases, courts confirmed the right to reception to the applicants, ordering Fedasil (and later also the Belgian State, being declared responsible in solidum) to give them immediate access to a reception place, on penalty of a fine of € 100 to € 250 per working day it fails to respect the court decision.
-As of January 2025, Fedasil has been condemned by Belgian labour courts 10,407 times since the start of the reception crisis.[47]
-The total amount of fines that are due is estimated to be above 100 million euros.
+As of January 2025, Fedasil has been condemned by Belgian labour courts 11,030 times since the start of the reception crisis.[42]
+The theoretical amount of these fines is estimated to be well above 100 million euros.
+However, Fedasil does not pay these fines.
+This is a policy openly assumed by the Minister for Asylum & Migration who stated that “she cannot and will not pay these penalties”.[43]
+This overt disregard for the rule of law led to severe criticism by the judiciary in an open letter in September 2025.[44]
+After some time, an individual court decision becomes inactive.
+Therefore, on 12 September 2025 Fedasil was due to pay 6.7 million euros in 527 individual files.[45]

-In July 2023, Fedasil announced it would no longer give priority to persons having received a positive court order: every applicant in need of reception is requested to register on a waiting list, after which they will be invited in a chronological order based on the date on which they have asked for asylum.[55]
-This policy was confirmed in December 2024: “once registered on the waiting list, the date of the application for international protection is the main criterion for admission to the reception network”.[56]
-The practice renders the available legal remedies at the domestic and European level virtually ineffective.
+In July 2023, Fedasil announced it would no longer give priority to persons having received a positive court order: every applicant in need of reception is requested to register on a waiting list, after which they will be invited in a chronological order based on the date on which they have lodged their application.[49]
+This practice was still applied in 2025.[50]
+The practice renders the available legal remedies at the domestic and European level practically ineffective.
 The Camara v.
-Belgium case resulted in a judgement of the European Court of Human Rights, in which the ECtHR found that Belgium violates Article 6 of the European Convention on Human Rights and observed ‘a systemic failure on the part of the Belgian authorities to enforce final court decisions relating to the reception of applicants for international protection’.
-[57] The failure of the Belgian government to comply with the rule of law has been largely criticised on both the national and international level (see International reaction).
+Belgium case resulted in a judgement of the European Court of Human Rights, in which the ECtHR found that Belgium was violating Article 6 of the European Convention on Human Rights and observed ‘a systemic failure on the part of the Belgian authorities to enforce final court decisions relating to the reception of applicants for international protection’.
+[51] The failure of the Belgian government to comply with the rule of law has been largely criticised on both the national and international level (see International reaction).

-On 29 June 2023, the Court of First Instance of Brussels (French-speaking) condemned the Belgian State and Fedasil on the merits for their persistent misconduct in violating the right to asylum and the right to reception, as well as for not respecting judicial decisions.[64]
-The Belgian state violated the right to asylum by restricting access to asylum procedure.
+On 29 June 2023, the court of First Instance of Brussels (French-speaking) condemned the Belgian State and Fedasil on the merits for their persistent misconduct in violating the right to international protection and the right to reception, as well as for not respecting judicial decisions.[55]
+The appeal was introduced by a group of 10 NGO’s.
+The court found that the Belgian state violated the right to asylum by restricting access to asylum procedure.
 The court held that the right to apply for asylum may not be unlawfully prevented or delayed.
 The fact that the Belgian state is doing its best to organise the situation and does not intend to prevent the exercise of this right is irrelevant in this regard.
 The court finds that the Belgian state was in violation of the abovementioned obligations.

 (Inter)national reaction

-In October 2023, Amnesty International published a statement urging the Belgian authorities to take all possible measures in order to adequately respect, protect and fulfil the rights of asylum applicants and to comply with the court rulings ordering Belgium to provide adequate accommodation.[76]
-In December 2023, Amnesty International launched an international campaign, calling on the Belgian Government to provide adequate shelter to asylum applicants and to respect international human rights obligations.[77]
+- A statement published in October 2023,[64] and an international campaign launched in December 2023,[65] by Amnesty International, urging the Belgian authorities to take all possible measures to respect, protect and fulfil the rights of asylum applicants and to comply with the court rulings ordering Belgium to provide adequate accommodation;

-In November 2023, UNHCR published a statement expressing their concern on the reception crisis.
-The Agency stated that “through collective and coordinated action by all actors, immediate and long-term solutions are at hand to better protect people fleeing war, violence and persecution”.[78]
+- A statement published by UNHCR in November 2023, expressing their concern on the reception crisis.
+The Agency stated that “through collective and coordinated action by all actors, immediate and long-term solutions are at hand to better protect people fleeing war, violence and persecution”.[66]

-In April 2025 Amnesty International published a research report ‘Belgium: Unhoused and unheard – How Belgium’s persistent failure to provide reception violates asylum seekers’ rights’.
-Amnesty describes the publication as ‘a call to action and a damning indictment of how the Belgian authorities continue to enact policies that violate asylum seekers’ rights, perpetuate racial discrimination, and create misery and destitution, all while undermining the rule of law’.[84]
+- Research by Amnesty International, published in April 2025, titled ‘Belgium: Unhoused and unheard – How Belgium’s persistent failure to provide reception violates asylum seekers’ rights’.
+This paper was meant as a ‘a call to action and a damning indictment of how the Belgian authorities continue to enact policies that violate asylum seekers’ rights, perpetuate racial discrimination, and create misery and destitution, all while undermining the rule of law’.[71]

 Reception support

-In December 2021, the EUAA and Belgium signed their first operating plan, focusing on increasing reception capacity and improving reception quality, in the short and medium term.[85]
-An amendment was signed in May 2022 following the full-scale invasion of Ukraine and subsequent displacement,[86] followed by second amendment was signed in November 2022 extending the operational support throughout 2023,[87] and a third amendment in December 2023 extending support into 2024.[88]
-In December 2024, the EUAA and Belgium agreed on an operational plan for 2025-2026, with support with regard to asylum procedures and reception.[89]
+In December 2021, the EUAA and Belgium signed their first operating plan, focusing on increasing reception capacity and improving reception quality, in the short and medium term.[73]
+Several amendments were signed, extending support into 2024.[74]
+In December 2024, the EUAA and Belgium agreed on an operational plan for 2025-2026, with support with regard to asylum procedures and reception.[75]

-Throughout 2024, the EUAA deployed 60 experts in Belgium,[90] mostly external experts (53).
-The majority of them were junior asylum information provision experts (10), along with junior reception child protection experts (9) and roving team members (6).[91]
+Throughout 2025, the EUAA deployed 92 experts in Belgium,[81] mostly external experts (81).
+The majority of them were asylum procedures experts (23), access to asylum procedures experts (14), along with information and data management experts (7) and programme and project management experts (6).[82]

-In 2024, the EUAA delivered 52 training sessions to a total of 311 local staff members.[93]
+– the EUAA delivered 14 training sessions to a total of 148 local staff members.[87]

 Right to reception: subsequent applications

-The Reception Act provides the possibility for Fedasil to refuse reception to asylum applicants who lodge a second or further subsequent asylum application, until their asylum application is deemed admissible by the CGRS.[94]
-Between the moment of the subsequent application and the admissibility decision by the CGRS, asylum applicants who are refused reception nevertheless have the right to medical assistance from Fedasil and to free legal representation.
+The Reception Act provides the possibility for Fedasil to refuse reception to applicants who lodge a second or further subsequent application for international protection, until their application is deemed admissible by the CGRS.[88]
+Between the moment of the subsequent application and the admissibility decision by the CGRS, applicants who are refused reception nevertheless have the right to medical assistance from Fedasil and to free legal representation.
 Once the CGRS has deemed the application admissible, the right to access reception is reactivated.
-Asylum applicants must then present themselves to the Dispatching service at Fedasil’s arrival centre to be allocated a reception place.
+Applicants for international protection must then present themselves to the Dispatching service at Fedasil’s arrival centre to be allocated a reception place.

-If the asylum applicant has not obtained reception from Fedasil during the first stage of the procedure and the CGRS declares the subsequent asylum application inadmissible, they will not be entitled to reception during the appeal with the CALL.
+If the applicant for international protection has not obtained reception from Fedasil during the first stage of the procedure and the CGRS declares the subsequent application inadmissible, they will not be entitled to reception during the appeal with the CALL.

 Article 4 of the Reception Act is aligned with the recast Reception Conditions Directive and explicitly states that decisions which limit or withdraw the right to reception should be in line with the principle of proportionality, individually motivated and based on the individual situation of the person concerned, especially in the case vulnerable persons.
 Health care and a dignified standard of living should be always ensured.
-According to the Constitutional Court, the decision to refuse reception in such cases can only be taken in cases of abuse of the asylum procedure, e.g. when the person applies for asylum for the sole purpose of extending the right to reception.[96]
+According to the Constitutional Court, the decision to refuse reception in such cases can only be taken in cases of abuse of the asylum procedure, e.g. when the person applies for asylum for the sole purpose of extending the right to reception.[103]
 In practice, however, Fedasil almost systematically refuses to assign a reception place to subsequent applicants until their asylum application is declared admissible by the CGRS, mostly through standardised refusal decisions.
-On multiple occasions, labour tribunals have ordered Fedasil to motivate such decisions individually and consider all case elements.[97]
+On multiple occasions, labour tribunals have ordered Fedasil to motivate such decisions individually and consider all case elements.[104]
 In certain cases, subsequent applicants obtained reception after challenging such decisions before the courts.
 This means that the access to the right to reception in these cases often depends on whether the applicant is supported by an experienced lawyer.
-The Federal Mediator has received many complaints about this issue in the last years, including from families with minor children, having been refused reception after lodging a subsequent application for international protection.
-In several cases, Fedasil has reviewed its decision after intervention by the Federal Mediator and has granted the applicants reception.[98]
+On 22 September 2025 the Court of Cassation ruled that Fedasil has to explicitly mention how the right to human dignity is preserved for subsequent applicants who do not receive access to accommodation.[105]

 Right to reception: Dublin procedure